Starts in 6 days

 2. Setting Up Your Workspace

 9. Letters & Words

-In this session, we'll continue with the exercises from last time, creating letters and words, and experimenting with the wide variety of lettering tools that we have on hand.
+In this session, we'll continue with the exercises from the previous lessons by creating letters and words and experimenting with the wide variety of lettering tools that we have on hand.
 We'll also explore some sketching techniques as an alternative approach to creating letters by hand.

 2. Double Sharpie